cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ### Trust in a Zero Trust Cloud Native Platform

-When applying zero trust principles to cloud native platforms, we need to consider what zero trust is, why we need it, the components of these platforms, and how our principles should be applied to each.
+When applying Zero Trust principles to cloud native platforms, we need to consider what Zero Trust is, why we need it, the components of these platforms, and how our principles should be applied to each.

 The elephant in the room is that the "zero" in Zero Trust does not mean we trust nothing.
 All systems require “trust;” it is how that trust is obtained that changes.
-With zero trust, trust is not a given; it is not enough to be inside the cloud native platform to be trusted.
+With Zero Trust, trust is not a given; it is not enough to be inside the cloud native platform to be trusted.
 Perimeter security is no longer enough; we must treat cloud native **clients**, **service instances**, **service requests**, **data**, and **networks** as untrusted.
-Zero trust requires continual and dynamic assessment to evaluate if trust is to be given at any given moment to any given entity.
+Zero Trust requires continual and dynamic assessment to evaluate if trust is to be given at any given moment to any given entity.
 We no longer trust “by design;” we trust after making a specific assessment given all the information we can collect at any given moment.

 As Dorothy Denning highlights in “A New Paradigm for Trusted Systems":

 >_"trust is not a property but rather an assessment based on experience!
 It is a declaration made by an observer, not a property of the observed."_

-Resultantly, under Zero trust, we are required to introduce to our systems an _Active Observer_ that will make **automated assessments based on experience and declare the trust level we should have in the observed entities**.
+Resultantly, under Zero Trust, we are required to introduce to our systems an _Active Observer_ that will make **automated assessments based on experience and declare the trust level we should have in the observed entities**.
 In other words, such an _Active Observer_ will continuously make trust assessments on our behalf in real-time to determine our current _Confidence Level_ - how sure we are right now that we may trust the observed entity.

 Our confidence in an entity must be considered when making granular real-time decisions regarding who and what to trust.
 This helps us keep trust in system components to the bare minimum necessary (the well-known principle of least privilege) and make sure it’s enforced - ideally automatically - while ensuring continual assessment.
 To implement such granular real-time decisions, we need an enhanced Access Control.

 The DoD’s Reference Architecture sums it up nicely:
 >_“[No] actor, system, network, or service operating outside or within the security perimeter is trusted.
 Instead, we must verify anything and everything attempting to establish access.
 It is a dramatic paradigm shift in [the] philosophy of how we secure our infrastructure, networks, and data, from verify once at the perimeter to continual verification of each user, device, application, and transaction.”_

 Cloud native platforms and systems epitomize the increasing complexity of securing infrastructure, data, and access.
-Cloud native platforms are inherently scalable, dynamic, and increasingly distributed with expansion into use cases such as edge and IoT.
+Cloud native platforms are inherently scalable, dynamic, and increasingly distributed with expansion into use cases such as edge computing and IoT.
 IP-based identity and perimeter security have become obsolete in a world of ephemeral IP addresses and constantly changing resources.

-We next discuss:

-* **Container Platform and Orchestration** - principal components required for baseline static Zero Trust security
-* **_Active Observer_** - additions needed to obtain dynamic Zero Trust security
-* **Access Control** - Using confidence levels and static controls together
-* **Automation** - Using confidence levels as part of Automation

-All these components need to work together effectively, so it's important to ensure that your security tools and processes are well-integrated.

 ### Container Platform and Orchestration